 The chemicals in cigarettes also decrease the elasticity of skin and collagen levels, making skin appear less youthful.
 Why would models want to engage in a hobby that can ruin their best asset– their body?
 First, it is important to note that nicotine can serve as an appetite suppressant.

 Models who are trying to maintain a thin figure often start smoking just to stay skinny.
 It takes away their hunger cues, and so they eat less and therefore lose weight.
 While this seems like a great trick though, it ends up doing more harm than good.

 Not eating when your body needs energy decreases energy levels and puts bodies into starvation mode.
-Eventually, using nicotine to curb your appetite will lead to a decrease in your metabolism.
+Eventually, using nicotine to curb your appetite will decrease your metabolism.
 Your metabolism is how much energy your body uses to function.
-When this falls, you burn fewer calories during day to day activities, and it will become harder to lose weight.
+When this falls, you burn fewer calories during day-to-day activities, and it will become harder to lose weight.
 If you decide to begin eating normally again, you will also gain weight much easier.
 This is very hard to reverse.